 - Reaching your optimal weight and maintaining it for six months before the procedure

 The surgery for a tummy tuck is relatively straightforward.
 It can tighten your abdomen and remove any excess skin to help improve the contour of your abdomen.
 Depending on the amount of excess skin that is needed to be removed, the procedure can take anywhere from two to five hours.
 You may need to stay the night at the hospital for monitoring purposes.
 The results following a tummy tuck are usually permanent but significant weight gain or loss or pregnancy after the procedure can hamper this result.

 There are various types of tummy tucks available and the suitable one for you will depend upon your body and goal.
+So, there are many benefits of tummy tuck surgery depending on the type you get.
 A Tummy tuck can also be performed with other procedures like liposuction to further enhance the result of your tummy tuck.